srl-labs/containerlab/docs/manual/published-ports.md

   nodes:
     r1:
       kind: srl
-      share:
+      publish:
         - tcp/22     # tcp port 22 will be exposed
         - tcp/57400  # tcp port 57400 will be exposed
 ```

-The `share` section holds a list of `<type>/<port-number>` strings, where `type` must be one of the supported mysocket.io socket type[^2] - http/https/tls/tcp.
+The `publish` section holds a list of `<type>/<port-number>` strings, where `type` must be one of the supported mysocket.io socket type[^2] - http/https/tls/tcp.
 Every type/port combination will be exposed via its own private tunnel.

 !!!note
     For a single account the following maximum number of tunnels is set: